 Archer Maggott is a bigoted, psychotic, woman-hating, murdering rapist, and Major Reisman knows it.
 But given that Maggott is also a trained G.I., and the operation needs all the help it can get, Reisman retains his services.
 Maggott doesn't mind volunteering for the mission once he realizes it could save him from the hangman.
 Ultimately he goes completely insane, attempts to kill his teammates, and almost sabotages the entire operation, but for a while at least he was a warm body with a machine gun.

-Victor Franko, being a member of the Mafia (and a convicted murderer), having no respect for authority, and making several attempts to escape and/or undermine Reisman's authority, might also count.
+Victor Franko is a member of the Mafia (and a convicted murderer), has no respect for authority, and makes several attempts to escape and/or undermine Reisman's authority.
 He got better, though.

 Wladislaw.
 Jefferson and Posey are relatively good guys as well.
 Jefferson's "crime" was most likely self-defense, and he was only sent to death row because of his race, while the man Posey killed was probably a bully who had it coming.